cameronmclean/hyperPatterns/hyperPatterns.md

 #####20141219
 Created syncContextDoc.js in site/libs - where we define @context docs to be stored in couchdb. they they have the "\_id" : _name of context_ and a "doctype": "context" .
 Note - we need to manually create a context doc at localhost:5984/patterns/ with the approriate custom "_id" via futon first, then we can run `node syncContextDocs.js` to get a _rev and add all the details specifed in the syncContextDocs.js

+---
+we use the generic schema.org "name" for both name of pattern, and name of force - this has broader sematics than existing dc terms like "title" etc which may have implict pragmatic differences amongst different communites.
+The choice of 'name' rather than 'title' reflects our view of patterns as fucntional and active, rather than passive litary constructs.

+Note - our pattern ontology to describe the parts of pattern not covered with existing vocabs - the classes we define, correspond to the resources we identified in the API design - they are both things we need to give IRIs to. (of course we need to mint IRIs for the novel pattern properties too)

+created v0.2 of the pattern ontology - we now have 4 Classes - DesignPattern, Force, Contributor, Reference and properties - hasProblem, hasContext, hasSolution, hasRationale, and hasForce